-Ameen Sayani: India’s ‘king of radio’ signs off
+‘Sisters and brothers’: Ameen Sayani, India’s subversive ‘king of radio’

-He outwitted the Indian government to nurture a love affair between Bollywood songs and millions of listeners spanning generations.
+Sayani, who outwitted a ban to nurture a love affair between Bollywood songs and millions of listeners, passed away this week.

 New Delhi, India — For three generations of Indians, Bollywood and radio meant one name: Ameen Sayani.
 On Tuesday, the voice that entered the homes of hundreds of millions of people fell silent one final time.